firstdraft/ai-chat/README.md

 4. Run the test program: `ruby test_ai_chat.rb`

 This test program runs through all the major features of the gem, making real API calls to OpenAI.

-## TODOs

-- Add a way to access the whole API response body (rather than just the message content).

 ## Contributing